veequaychym/LiteratureReviewApp/README.md

 == README

+This is the Literature Review App for recording review comments as you review papers.
+This application is created by Victor Chime

 This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover:

 * Ruby version
+4.0.8

 * System dependencies
+None

 * Configuration